wcfjeffrey/jeffreywoo-health-wealth-ai-model/README.md

 Not your typical health or finance app.

-**JeffreyWoo Health & Wealth** is an AI-powered strategic assistant designed to help individuals make smarter, healthier, and more confident lifestyle and financial choices.
+**JeffreyWoo Health & Wealth** is an AI-powered health and wealth planner designed to help individuals make smarter, healthier, and more confident lifestyle and financial choices.

 ## ✨ What It Does
 - 🩺 **Probabilistic Health Insights** — assess lifestyle, environment, and medical history to estimate health risks and lifespan impact